Welcome

 Blu-Ray/TV Series Review: Batman: The Complete Television Series (Limited Edition)

-This review is for the limited edition Blu-Ray box set of the 1966 Batman TV Series starring Adam West as Bruce Wayne/Batman and Burt Ward as Dick Grayson/Robin.
-Chances are most people reading this have seen at least some of the series either because they are old enough to have watched its original run on TV, or, like me, watched it in re-runs back when it aired in syndication on a regular basis.
-If you do not fall into one of those categories, this is the classic show that is pretty much the antithesis of what Batman has become in the more recent animated series and movies.
-It is not remotely dark, either visually or in tone, and is at times very, very, silly.
+Chances are most people reading this have seen at least some of the series either because they are old enough to have watched its original run on TV or, like me, watched it in re-runs back when it aired in syndication regularly.
+If you do not fall into one of those categories, this classic show is pretty much the antithesis of what Batman has become in the more recent animated series and movies.
+It is not remotely dark, either visually or in tone, and is, at times, very, very silly.
 But, it was a product of its time and worked in the mid-1960s.
 The episodes were very repetitive.
 Pretty much every episode was a two-parter.
-At the end of the first part, Batman and Robin were usually in some life-threatening situation, and in the second part, they would catch the bad guy (only for said bad guy to be released (or escape) from prison a few episodes down the line and return to do the whole thing over again).
-And, of course, nobody figured out who Batman and Robin were despite the fact that they went out in broad daylight, and never did anything to disguise their voices.
-So, it is something that you just have to go with and accept that it is not going to make a ton of sense or be even remotely realistic.
-The series did have a ton of great guest stars including Cesar Romero (who hilariously refused to shave his mustache to play The Joker), Julie Newmar/Lee Merriweather/Ertha Kitt whom all played Catwoman, Burges Merideth as Penguin, Frank Gorshin as The Riddler, and even had Bruce Lee on the show when the stars of the show Green Hornet crossed over.
+At the end of the first part, Batman and Robin are usually in some life-threatening situation, and in the second part, they catch the bad guy (only for said bad guy to be released (or escape) from prison a few episodes down the line and return to do the whole thing over again).
+And, of course, nobody figured out who Batman and Robin were even though they went out in broad daylight and never did anything to disguise their voices.
+So, it is something that you just have to go with and accept that it will not make a ton of sense or be even remotely realistic.

 Overall, this is a great set.
 The Blu-Ray remaster looks great.
 All of the colors (and there are a lot of them) really pop, and the audio track, while they are not in the category of Dolby Atmos, sounds fine.
 There is an issue with a couple of the discs missing content from episodes, but Warners did a disc replacement program to allow you to swap out those discs.
 The show was one of the more successful superhero shows, getting a decent series run on a major network (of course, the CW and the WB did not exist when the series aired).
 It is not as good as the Nolan movie trilogy, Tim Burton's movies, or even Snyder's movies (assuming you like the darker, brooding version of Batman).
 But, for what it is, it is a fun series and is definitely worth the pickup.